marcelodiiorio/My-Azure-AD-B2C-use-cases/Redirect to IdP based on email domain/Prevent email domain if IdP exists as an option in the sign-up or sign-in page/README.md

 	- A REST API claims provider with two technical profiles, depending on the cases explained above.
 	- A base, extensions and relying party policy.
 The REST API claims provider is in the extensions policy.

+This can be also accomplished by customizing the RegEx of the email and signInName claims, as explained here https://github.com/marcelodiiorio/My-Azure-AD-B2C-use-cases/tree/master/Prevent%20a%20specific%20email%20domain%20to%20be%20used%20in%20local%20accounts/Using%20the%20email%20claim%20RegEx

+In case of the signInName claim, you have to add a specific RegEx.
+Take into account that this claim can contain usernames or emails.
+Consider that at the time of creating the RegEx.

+At the time of creating this use case, It's not possible to apply REST API validations during sign-up before confirming the email account provided with the code sent to that email.
+The desired scenario would be to validate the email provided before having to complete the sign-up form.
+As it was said above, this can be accomplished using a custom RegEx.